Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 The Sales Conversion Funnel

-To fully grasp how important landing pages are, you have to know the process your visitors take from being leads to becoming paying customers.
+leads to customers funnel To fully grasp how important landing pages are, you must know the process your visitors take from being leads to becoming paying customers.
 We like to call this journey the sales conversion funnel.

 The sales funnel comprises three major parts, each one vital to the success of your business: Awareness, Interest, and Decision/Action.
 Each one is crucial to getting customers.
 Landing pages are a great tool used to move your would-be customer along.